The event went amazingly!

 Exhibitors Testimonials – Great as a sales tool for your next event

 We recently filmed a staff awards day for a chain of hair salons.
-We made 17 piece of content for them from one day!
+We made 17 pieces of content for them from one day!